Trump Team Signals That He Won’t Talk to Mueller Without a Fight

 While it’s obvious that Trump is incapable of answering Mueller’s questions without contradicting himself, Giuliani keeps playing up the idea that he’s naively mulling whether it’s a good idea for the president to sit for an interview.
 “Hopefully we’re getting near the end.
 We all on both sides have some important decisions to make,” he said.
 “I still have a totally open mind on what the right strategy is, which we’ll develop in the next few weeks.”

-Trump’s associates often aren’t as good at treachery as they think they are, and sure enough, further down in Post article two White House officials said the president remains hostile to the idea of an interview, and explained his new strategy for discrediting Mueller:
+Trump’s associates often aren’t as good at treachery as they think they are, and sure enough, further down in the Post article two White House officials said the president remains hostile to the idea of an interview, and explained his new strategy for discrediting Mueller:

 For his part, Trump fumed when he saw the breadth of the questions that emerged out of the talks with Mueller’s team, according to two White House officials.